 Like any web application, attackers will always look to exploit vulnerabilities in the underlying code before researchers can identify them and developers can fix them, but even an up-to-date and fully patched system can be left vulnerable if it is not configured properly or merchants do not follow information security best practice.

-As Magento installations typically contain specific tags within the HTML of the sites' front page, Shodan can be used to search for these specific tags.
+As Magento installations typically contain specific tags within the HTML of the websites front page, Shodan can be used to search for these specific tags.
 In the example in Illustration 1 below, a filter has been applied for TCP port 80 (typically used for HTTP web servers) and string “Mage.Cookies.path” within the HTML.
 Over 1000 results are returned, suggesting Shodan has located over 1000 accessible websites running Magento.
 The scan summaries for two such websites (with the identifying details obfuscated) are shown.

 Illustration 1: Screenshot of Shodan search results for Magento sites